 ZebSoftware comes from the Zebulon Sunflower, which has an amazing geometric pattern that reveals the power of phi, or the golden ratio.
 In conjunction, I live by Pikes Peak, which was named after the explorer Zebulon Pike.
-The golden ratio is applied to designing and building, and Pikes Peak keeps me fit by exploring this majestic purple mountain.
+The golden ratio is applied to design, and Pikes Peak keeps me in motion by exploring this majestic purple mountain.

-I'm a software developer looking for work.
-I started writing software in 1990 after receiving a BA in Mathematics with Computer Science Minor from Fort Lewis College, Durango, CO.
+I started writing software in 1990 after receiving a BA in Mathematics with a Computer Science Minor from Fort Lewis College, Durango, CO.
 My senior thesis was titled: Can the Computer replace the Human Brain?
 The conclusion was that true randomness can only be achieved by the human mind.
 To pursue more of this curiosity, I ventured into software development for the personal computer industry.
 In the year 2000, I received a C++ Object-Oriented Programming Certificate from Colorado Technical University, Colorado Springs, CO.

 If you're in need of software or website design, development, and/or support then please

 In 1991, I started writing C and x86 assembly code for Softronics that developed a communication and terminal emulation application (Softerm) bundled with IBM's OS/2 and also ran under Windows 3.0.
 Highlights: I developed a script based OS/2 and Windows dialog formatter that followed the IBM CUA (Common User Access) standards and supported multiple languages.
-I received a huge bonus in my effort to get our product converted and released into 14 different languages.
-I stayed with this job for 6 years, but had to move on after the pc, UNIX, & Windows Servers overtook the mainframes/terminals.
+I received a significant bonus in my effort to get our product converted and released into 14 different languages.
+I stayed with this job for 6 years, but had to move on after the personal computer, Sun UNIX boxes, and Windows Servers overtook the mainframes/terminals.

 I then moved on to testing tape drives for the Quantum Corporation.
-I stayed with this company for 12 years until the magnetic tape gets replaced with cheaper hard drives and solid-state disks.
+I stayed with this company for 12 years until the magnetic tape gets replaced with cheaper hard drives and faster solid-state disks.